Local gymnasts show support for Simone Biles after she withdraws from team final

-Coaches and athletes from the Northwest YMCA gymnastics team said the sport is not only physically demanding but mentally demanding as well.
+Coaches and athletes from the Northwest YMCA gymnastics team said the sport is physically demanding and mentally demanding.

 “It’s always good to remind yourself of why you’re doing the sport and try to remain positive while you’re inside the gym,” coach Madisyn Bucl said.

-“I pushed through it for ten years and then it got to the end and I kind of lost my mental strength for the sport,” coach Ella Farber said.
+“I pushed through it for 10 years, and then, it got to the end, and I kind of lost my mental strength for the sport,” coach Ella Farber said.
 “I needed to focus on myself more and schooling.”

 Both coaches say they ultimately left the sport for their mental health.